-You can register by clicking the "register now" link on the trip calendar or visiting the welcome desk at the campus recreation center.
+You can register by clicking the "register now" link on the trip calendar webpage or visiting the welcome desk at the campus recreation center.
 If the trip you wish to attend is full, please register free of charge to be placed on the wait list.

 Current students, faculty, and staff members of UMass Lowell are eligible to participate in Outdoor Adventure Program trips and events.
 Any of the aforementioned individuals may invite one guest to register for the same trip who has no affiliation with university.
 Students who are under 18 years of age must have forms signed by their parent/legal guardian before being eligible to participate in a trip.
 If you are unsure of your eligibility please contact us.